oatlog/oatlog/doc/proposal/main.typ

 }
 ```

-This code is more or less what a rule kernel generated by an E-graph engine could look like.
+This code is more or less what a rule kernel generated by an e-graph engine could look like.